 \section{System Model}

 We consider an uplink single-cell massive MIMO system that is assisted by multiple RISs, as shown in Fig.~\ref{fig:system}.
 The BS has $M$ antennas and each RIS has $N$ individually controllable reflecting elements.
 The number of RISs and UEs is $L$ and $K$, respectively.
 Each UE is equipped with a single antenna.
-To achieve low complexity in the design of the phase-shifts of RIS elements, we assume that each one is assigned to one UE and its phase-shift is selected to maximize the effective channel strength of that UE.
+To achieve low complexity in the design of the phase-shifts of RIS elements, we assume that each RIS element is assigned to one UE and its phase-shift is selected to maximize the effective channel strength of that UE.
 RIS assignment can be implemented based on the large-scale channel gains, and, hence the RIS elements are assigned to the UEs in the scheduling phase before data transmission.
 This assumption will enable us to select the RIS phase-shifts for each realization of the channels in a practical way.
 Let $N_k\geq 0$ denote the number of reflecting elements assigned to UE $k$, for $k=1,\ldots,K$.
 These elements can be located on different RISs and we have $\sum_{k=1}^KN_k=LN$ if all the RIS elements are assigned to the UEs.
 Note that $N_k$ can be zero for some UE $k$ and, in this case, no RIS element is assigned to UE $k$ to assist its communication.
 In between each configuration, a guard interval is needed to avoid transients.
 The feedback procedure can be done on a dedicated out-of-band channel that is not allocated for data transmission as discussed in \cite{Bjornson2021}.

 We consider a time-varying narrowband channel.
 Adopting the conventional block fading model, the time resources are divided into coherence blocks \cite{massivemimobook}.
 The channel responses are time-invariant within each coherence block, thus represented by fixed complex scalars.
 We let $\tau_c$ denote the total number of samples per coherence block.
 Each coherence block is divided into two phases: uplink training and uplink data transmission with $\tau_p$ and $\tau_c-\tau_p$ channel uses, respectively.